florian-beetz/bachelor-thesis/thesis.md

 ### Latex2Unicode

-The library latex2unicode is used by JabRef to display strings formatted using LaTeX to regular Unicode text.
-This library is written in Scala and has dependencies on three other Scala libraries.
+Latex2Unicode is written in Scala and has dependencies on three other Scala libraries.
-As briefly shown in [@sec:iter1-name] Scala's default naming scheme generates invalid automatic module names, so latex2unicode had to be temporarily removed in iteration one.
+As briefly shown in [@sec:jr_mig] Scala's default naming scheme generates invalid automatic module names, so latex2unicode had to be temporarily removed in iteration one.

-Since Scala does not yet support JPMS, the solution of this problem is to explicitly provide an `Automatic-Module-Name` attribute in the libraries manifest (see [@sec:j9]).
+Since Scala does not yet support JPMS, the solution of this problem is to explicitly provide an `Automatic-Module-Name` attribute in the libraries manifest (see [@sec:j9_impl]).
 This was proposed to the library maintainer of latex2unicode^[[https://github.com/tomtung/latex2unicode/pull/11](https://github.com/tomtung/latex2unicode/pull/11)] and to the maintainers of the dependent libraries